About the course

 Schools play such an important part in the programme, and that’s why we can provide you with an outstanding foundation on which to build your future career.

-• GCSE grade C (or grade 4) in English Language, Mathematics and Science
+• GCSE grade C (grade 4) or equivalent in English Language, Mathematics and Science

 • Minimum 2:2 honours degree from a UK university or a recognised equivalent qualification